kosmios1/Beetle-Quest/doc/report.typ

 = Market rules

-The market service has been implemented whit the following rules in mind:
+The market service has been implemented with the following rules in mind:

-- The user has the permission to create and delete it's own auctions but can not bid to them, he/she can bid to other's auctions
+- The user has the permission to create and delete it's own auctions but can not bid to them.

 - When a user places a higher bid than the previous one, the currency of the previous highest bid is returned to the user after the finish of the auction.